This is not a complete list of education outreach activities that HAL5 has lead or participated in. If you see any error or missing entries, please .

 The suitcase hybrid is not a new idea to HAL5.
 A friend and long time HAL5 member, Tim Pickens, built a couple of these some years ago for show and tell around Huntsville.
 HAL5 borrowed the suitcase hybrid frequently as part of education outreach tool.
 A decision was made in 2010 for HAL5 to build our own version with some modifications.
 Today, we pull out the suitecase several times a year to do demonstration of how does a hybrid rocket works.
 In the suitcase hybrid, the fuel is clear acrylic rod, and the oxidizer is nitrous oxide.
 The end result is that you can see the burning of the fuel grain though the clear plastic that gives a very bright glow.
 Another benefit of the suitcase hybrid is that we also have a steel motor case that we can insert different hybrid fuel grains in it like asphalt, wood, wax and even summer sausage.

 Who doesn't love rockets?
-When HAL5 re-started its participation with VBAS Astronomy Day
+When HAL5 re-engage at VBAS Astronomy Day

 in 2005, we talked about what kind of hands on space activities that the kids will love.